qubekit/QUBEKit/README.md

 or if you're just not interested in certain time-consuming results.

 `-skip` takes at least one argument and on use will completely skip over the provided stage(s).
-Say you are not interested in calculating bonds and angles, and simply want the charges.
+Say you are not interested in calculating bonds and angles, and simply want the charges; the command:

-The command:

 `QUBEKit -i acetone.pdb -skip hessian mod_sem`